Kilo59/PR-AutoPlotter/README.md

 Despite limitations Excel remains one of the most widely used application for data analysis in many fields.
 This software uses a combination of spreadsheets, Python and procedurally generated R code to filter, analyze and visualize data from a Micro-plate reader machine.

 ###Still in ALPHA
-If you run into an error while exectuing please contact me or create an issue.
+If you run into an error while executing please contact me or create an issue.
+Feedback is welcome.
 ###Documentation: WIP

 ##What is this?